pCepera/I2C-PCF8574-PCD8544-Nokia-5110-LCD/README.txt

 INSTALLATION
 ============
-Download the required libraries (see links below).
+Download the required libraries (this one and the Adafruit GFX library, see links below).
 Use the Arduino IDE to add the .ZIP library file via the menu.
 Alternatively copy all library files into a folder under your arduinosketchfolder>/libraries/ folder and restart the IDE.

-You will also have to install the Adafruit GFX Graphics core library which does all the circles, text, rectangles, etc; as well as Rob Tillaarts PCF8574 library, which is used to drive the PCF8574 chip.
+Also install the Adafruit GFX Graphics core library which does all the circles, text, rectangles, etc;.

 See the included example to learn more about using this library.

 TROUBLESHOOTING TIPS
 ====================
+- Read the tutorials and other documentation (see links below).
 - Use the I2C scanner sketch to see if the PCF8574 I2C LCD driver is properly connected and responding.
+- Use Rob Tillaarts PCF8574 library examples to test the proper functioning of the I/O expander.
+- Use a multimeter to check pin voltages.
+Note: most Nokia 5110 and PCF8574 modules are both 3.3V and 5V complient.
+However, the contrast level on some 5110 modules may need to be higher when powered by 3.3V.
 - Test the Nokia 5110 module using the SPI connections and the original library and pcdtest example.
+This modified library still supports SPI interfacing.
+Make sure to use the proper constructor and set the right pins as required.
 - Check if all data-pins between display and interface modules are properly connected, according the pins as defined in your sketch.
-- Use a multimeter to check pin voltages.
-Note: most Nokia 5110 and PCF8574 modules are both 3.3V and 5V complient.
-However, the contrast level on some 5110 modules needs to be higher when powered by 3.3V.

 LINKS